burst-apps-team/burst-wiki/secure-your-burst.md

 Keeping Your Passphrase Safe

 </h1>
-Eventually you have to use your passphrase on your local workstation to sign transactions.
+Eventually you have to use your passphrase on your local computer in order to sign transactions.
+Before entering your passphrase on a local computer, you need to be certain that the computer is safe from intrusion.
+This means that you must be certain that your computer has not been compromised with any malicious software that could be logging your keystrokes.

-So you have to store it securely, preferably in more than one place, and at least one of these places needs to be easily accessible.

-Again there is no 100% security, but there are best practices:
+There is no 100% security, but there are best practices:

 -   Don't share your passphrase with anyone.
 -   Don't store your passphrase unencrypted on a remote node or your local workstation.
 -   Always use the official BURST wallet.
 -   Take special care when connecting to remote nodes.
 -   Do not leave your passphrase printed on paper next to your computer.
--   Split your BURST to several accounts, use the smaller balances for daily operations and only access the higher balance accounts when necessary.
+-   Split your BURST into several accounts.
+Use the accounts with smaller balances for daily operations and only access the higher balance accounts when necessary.

-Using a password manager, that allows you to store multiple passwords encrypted under a single database password, can be secure and convenient.
+Using a password manager that allows you to store multiple passwords encrypted under a single database password can be secure and convenient.
 A free, open source option is Keepass.

 <h1>
 How Secure is your Passphrase?